-- Extremely stable Mac OS X code that has been in daily use by thousands of users
+- Extremely stable code that has been in daily use by thousands of users

 This release adds several new features:

-French, German, and Italian users no longer need to install a language pack.
-In previous versions of NeoOffice, users who wanted to see NeoOffice's menus, buttons, and help text in French, German, or Italian needed to install a language pack.
-While most users download NeoOffice from an English speaking country, a large number of our users download from French, German, and Italian speaking countries.
-By adding these three languages to the main installer, we estimate that 95% of NeoOffice users will not need to install a language pack.
+Users who need Arabic, Dutch, French, German, Hebrew, Italian, Japanese, Russian, and Spanish no longer need to install a language pack.
+In previous versions of NeoOffice, users who wanted to see NeoOffice's menus, buttons, and help text in those languages needed to install a language pack.
+By adding these languages to the main installer, only a small number of NeoOffice users will need to install a language pack.

 The NeoOffice engineers have implemented this new Mac OS X feature and saving a file will automatically keep a copy of your document before any changes are saved.
 Also, by selecting NeoOffice's new "Revert to Saved" menu, you will be able to restore any of the previous versions of your document in Apple's document version browser.